rsek/dataforged/README.md

 # Dataforged

-JSON files of Starforged playtest rules data for use in community tools, because there's no use in duplicating labour on the data entry.
+Starforged playtest rules data for use in community tools, because there's no use in duplicating labour on the data entry.
 Other formats TBA.

 ## Oracle Tables